AndrewAnnex/planetcantile/README.md

 - Comets: Including Halley, Wild2, Churyumov-Gerasimenko, and others

 Each body has multiple projection types available (see Features section).

+All TMS definitions are based on official International Astronomical Union (IAU) Coordinate Reference Systems (CRS) registered with the Open Geospatial Consortium (OGC).
+The complete catalog of these CRS is available at the [VESPA-CRS Registry](http://voparis-vespa-crs.obspm.fr:8080/web/).

 ## Integration with Other Libraries